GeertvanGeest/cluster-docs/docs/checklists/checklist_courses_cluster.md

 If you are organizing a course that requires cluster resources, please contact **Pierre Berthier** _at least five weeks in advance_, and provide him with the following information:

 - When is the course happening?
 (From-To)
-- do the students need an IBU Account by their name or will you use students* accounts ?
+- do the students need an IBU Account by their name or will you use generic students* accounts ?
 - how many students* accounts are needed and by which date ?
 - who are the teachers: provide an excel or tabulation-separated list with :